 In this metropolis, underprivileged regions are frequently the target of severe thefts.
-This is uncommon in more popular tourism sites.
-As a result, stick to downtown and safe neighborhoods, stay off risky streets after dusk and only travel in groups.
+This is uncommon in more popular tourist sites in South Carolina, in general.
+As a result, stick to downtown and safe neighborhoods, stay off risky streets after dusk, and only travel in groups.

 Terrorist activity is a real possibility in Charleston, particularly among white supremacists.
 Terrorist attacks have occurred in the city, the latest being in 2015 when a white supremacist terrorist gunned down 9 African Americans while they worshipped at church.

 Before you visit, check the political climate.
 Protests and religious and political groups should be avoided.
 Be cautious of strange items and individuals – and be aware of the simply huge amount of guns this far south.